carshair/hiring-data-assessment/README.md

   - The thought process behind your solution to requirement #4

 - Please omit the company name from your repository/project name

+- (Optional) We are always trying to improve the assessment experience for future candidates.
+When sending your submission, please provide some feedback on the assessment description including details such as:

+  - How long the assessment took to complete
+  - Whether or not the requirements were clear
+  - On a scale of 1 - 10, the level of difficulty
+  - If given the choice, would they rather have done an Leet-code style assessment over a project-based assessment

+  Feedback on the assessment description will not affect our evaluation of your submission.